 Closing is usually held at a title company (the firm that guarantees you’re purchasing the home free and clear of any debt or incumberance – and gives you insurance to protect against this).

-It’s often a 1-3 hour process where they confirm that all of your funds have arrived, all of the conditions to closing and transfer of title have been met, and give you the keys.
+It’s often a 1 to 3-hour process where they confirm that all of your funds have arrived, all of the conditions for closing and transfer of title have been met, and give you the keys.

 As with all things, doing the necessary preparation, getting the right information, and finding the best help is crucial.